With this document you can:

 The measurement of experience of so-called problem gambling is via a series of questions known as “screens”.
 Multiple different screens to measure the experience of problem gambling exist.
 No screen is perfect.
 In the BGPS and health survey series, two different screening instruments have been used: the DSM-IV and the PGSI Problem gambling screens.

 Analysis of these screens shows that they capture different groups of people with potentially different types of problems.
 Orford et al suggested that the PGSI, especially among women, may underestimate certain forms of gambling harms which the DSM-IV is better suited to measure20.
 For this reason, the BGPS and health survey series always included both the DSM-IV and PGSI screens.
-The rates of problem gambling reported by the PGSI are lower than those reported by the DSM-IV.
+The rates of those experiencing problem gambling reported by the PGSI are lower than those reported by the DSM-IV.
 Since the BGPS was developed, the PGSI has become one of the most widely used screens, particularly because it presents scores on a spectrum of severity.
-In addition, there is now greater focus on the wider range of negative consequences associated with gambling which are not captured by the PGSI or the DSM-IV.
-During consultation on the GSGB questionnaire content, stakeholders strongly suggested that it would be appropriate to include only one screen for problem gambling and to use additional questionnaire space to capture other important aspects of gambling experiences.
+In addition, there is now greater focus on the wider range of consequences associated with gambling which are not captured by the PGSI or the DSM-IV.
+During consultation on the GSGB questionnaire content, stakeholders strongly suggested that it would be appropriate to include only one screen to measure the experience of problem gambling and to use additional questionnaire space to capture other important aspects of gambling experiences.
 As a result, the GSGB only includes the PGSI screen, which generates lower estimates of problem gambling than the DSM-IV.

 Factors which may mean PGSI estimates are over-estimated within bespoke gambling studies

-Non-response bias/selection bias
+Non-response bias and/or selection bias

 How surveys are presented to potential participants can influence who takes part.
 Williams and Volberg21 conducted an experiment presenting the same survey to potential participants but varying its description – introducing it either as a health and recreation survey or a gambling survey.
 The found that rates of problem gambling were higher in the latter.
 This is maybe because people who gamble may potentially be more likely to take part in a gambling survey because it is relevant to them.
 The GSGB likely suffers from this selection bias compared with the health survey series.
 Ethically, the GSGB invite letter has to inform people what the study is about which may make it more attractive to those who gamble.
 Despite best efforts to reduce this possibility, it is likely that some selection bias remains and so that rates of past-year gambling participation and PGSI scores are higher in the GSGB compared with the health survey series (when compared using the exact same questions, as was the case for the pilot and stage 1 of the experimental statistics phase).

-However, evidence suggests that those experiencing harms from gambling are less likely to take part in surveys overall and have poorer health outcomes.
+However, evidence suggests that those experiencing consequences from gambling are less likely to take part in surveys overall and have poorer health outcomes.
 Given this, there is also the possibility that these people may be less likely to take part in a health-focused survey, which would also impact on the results obtained by health surveys.
 This is a theoretical possibility that needs further empirical examination, as recently recommended by Sturgis in his review of the GSGB development23.

 10Statistical significance does not imply substantive importance; differences that are statistically significant are not necessarily meaningful or relevant.